poult-lab/daily-word/english_words_ learning.md

 They will also nurture foreign workers skilled in fabrication, machinery, welding and related specialty areas by offering students work experience opportunities and expanded internship programs.

+ICPR 2024 is the 27th event of the series and it provides a great opportunity to nurture new ideas and collaboration for students, academics, and industry researchers.

 "to help sb/sth to develop and be successful"